khurramjaved96/real-time-networks/README.md

 * [MariaDB](https://mariadb.com/kb/en/getting-installing-and-upgrading-mariadb/) (and a C++ connector for MariaDB found [here](https://mariadb.com/kb/en/mariadb-connector-c/))

-For the tests, you'll need Python installed together with `pytorch` and `autograd`.
+For the tests, you'll need Python installed together with `pytorch`.

 To compile this project locally, you'll have to link your MariaDB C++ connector locally, as demonstrated in `CMakeLists.txt`.
 You'll also need to uncomment essentially everything under the